oplikos/Fridge-Tracker/README.md

 varying technical abilities.
 The focus on simplicity, clear feedback, and accessibility contributes to a positive user experience, increasing the product's adoption and usability among a wide range of users.
-Below: Mockup of App in dark and light modes.
+Below: Mockup of App in dark and light modes.<br>
 ![img2](./img/2.jpg)